We are very proud to have the support and involvement of numerous Olympic, international, and inspiring athletes, including:

 Will Bayley MBE – World Champion in 2014, Will realised his dream of becoming Paralympic table tennis champion in Rio in 2016.
 Will’s celebration after claiming gold in Brazil was one of the most iconic images of the Games.
 Born with rare congenital disorder arthrogryposis in Royal Tunbridge Wells.

-Andrew Sheridan – Recently retired rugby union international prop with 40 England caps and 2 British & Irish Lions caps to his name.
+Andrew Sheridan – Retired rugby union international prop with 40 England caps and 2 British & Irish Lions caps to his name.
 Played the full 80 minutes in the 2007 Rugby World Cup Final.
 Had spells at Richmond, Bristol, Sale Sharks, and Toulon, lifting the 2013 Heineken Cup while playing in France.

 Terry Hollands – First British competitor in over 10 years to gain a Top 3 place at World’s Strongest Man in 2007.
-Finished 3rd again four years later in the same competition.
+Finished 3rd again 4 years later in the same competition.
 Former UK’s Strongest Man, Britain’s Strongest Man, and England’s Strongest Man.

 George Digweed MBE – Multi-World and European English sport shooter clay-shooting champion.
 He has now won 26 world titles, 19 European titles, 4 European Compak titles, and 12 world cups.
 George became the first man ever to shoot ‘100 straight’ in a World Championship event in 2011.